Vikas Gupta Is Excited About Bigg Boss 12 As The Contestants Will Be Seen Participating In Pairs!

 - Bigg Boss 11’s Arshi Khan, Akash & Others Have A Blast At Sapna Choudhary’s Brother’s Wedding!

 Recently, Bigg Boss 12 makers announced that the auditions are open.
 This time too, the makers are welcoming commoners on the show.
-Also, in the upcoming season is the contestants will be participating in pairs just like the ninth season, which was themed - Double Trouble.
+Also, in the upcoming season, the contestants will be seen participating in pairs just like the season 9, which was themed - Double Trouble.

-But the twist is, siblings, parents, friends, life partners even gay and lesbian ones are being invited to audition for the show.
+But the twist is, siblings, parents, friends, life partners (gay and lesbian) are being invited to audition for the show.
 The announcement of Bigg Boss 12 auditions was also made during the finale of singing reality show, Rising Star season 2.
 The host of Rising Star 2, Ravi Dubey shared the news of the auditions being open for commoners.

 Recently, Bigg Boss 11 contestant, Vikas Gupta spoke about the reality show to the reporters at an event.
 He also hinted that Bigg Boss 12 might have jodis as contestants.